The Complete History Of

 The Rolex Yacht-Master

 Rolex very, very rarely introduces all-new models, as a matter of fact, the last Rolex model introduced before the Yacht-Master was the Rolex Daytona which was introduced in 1964.
-Rolex introduced the Yacht-Master in 1992, so it too them 28 years to come up with an all-new model!
-Just for frame of reference, it took Rolex another 20 years to come up with another mode, which was the Sky-Dweller, which they introduced in 2012.
+Rolex introduced the Yacht-Master in 1992, so it took them 28 years to come up with an all-new model!
+Just for frame of reference, it took Rolex another 20 years to come up with another all-new model, which was the Sky-Dweller, which they introduced in 2012.

-In 2012, Rolex also introduced an all-new version of the stainless steel and platinum Yacht-Master, with a cobalt blue sunray dial and it is an instant classic!!!
+In 2012, Rolex also introduced an all-new version of the stainless steel and platinum Yacht-Master, with a cobalt blue sunray dial and it was an instant classic!!!

 An Ultra-Rare Rolex Prototype

 My pal and fellow Rolex fanatic from Italy, John Goldberger recently sent in these stunning photos of his Ultra-Rare 39.5mm Rolex Yacht-Master Chronograph Prototype [Reference 6239/6242] the dial of which was made in 1967 and the watch in 1969.
 How rare you ask?
 It is one of only two known examples.
 I know Eric Clapton owned one.

 Note: You have to click on this image to check out the detail.
 It is also a great piece of desktop wallpaper courtesy of John Goldberger.